-You may elect whether or not to have taxes withheld.
+- Unless you are receiving your benefit in the form of a single lump sum payment, you may elect whether or not to have taxes withheld.
 If you do not return your election form, federal income tax will be withheld automatically.
-If you elect not to have withholding apply, or even if you do elect withholding, you may still owe taxes on the payments.
-You are responsible for payment of any taxes associated with the payments.
+If you elect not to have withholding apply, or even if you do elect withholding, you may still owe taxes on the payments. - If you or your spouse receive payment from the Plan in the form of a single lump sum payment, the payment will be taxed as ordinary income in the year of payment.
+By law, 20% of the payment must be deducted and withheld for federal income tax purposes, unless the payment is directly rolled over to an eligible retirement plan.